Oorakathan/CNN-learning/README.md

 # CNN-learning
-This repo is what I learnt during my Artificial Intelligence Development Internship in HTIC.
+This repo is what I learnt during my Artificial Intelligence Development Internship.
 Not all are here, but the foudational learning are uploaded.